Charmed Spark K8s

 s3-integrator:s3-integrator-peers s3-integrator:s3-integrator-peers s3-integrator-peers peer

 The Spark History Server is now successfully configured to read logs from the S3 bucket.
-Let’s run a simple job so that Spark can generate some logs.
+Let’s run a simple job so that Apache Spark can generate some logs.
 We’re going to use the same count_vowels.py

 example we used earlier, which already exists in the spark-tutorial